3and4/Leither/doc/MiMei-en.md

 + Letter of Credit (L/C)
 It is the mount of service that can be used free of charge.
 Receipt of credit can be understood as amount of service that has be used.
 A L/C includes authorizer, authorizee, unit of credit, upper limit of redit, signature of authorizer.
 + Receipt and Currency
+A receipt includes information about lender, borrower, unit of credit, amount, signature of borrower.
+For lender, it is a **receipt**.
+For borrower, it is equivalent to issuing **cryptocurrency**.

+**Credit Build-up**
++ Credit Authorization
+When a relationship is built between nodes, there shall be certain basis for mutual trust, so that certain amount of credit can be authorized according to the magnitude of relationship.
++ Credit Increment
+After connection between nodes established, credit can be increased periodically.
++ Mutual Help
+Each node is capable of useful services.
+Credit can be acquired by proactively providing valuable service to the others, including data backup, load balance, routing, search, or mediator service.
++ Credit Revoke
+User can revoke credit given to others in case of tresgression.
++  Acquisition of credit
+User can purchase extra credit through other channels, say, off-line purchase.
++ Credit Exchange
+User can exchange for more credit through 3rd party.
+Reference to Orgnization and Consensus.

+**Trading Procedure**
+With sufficient credibility, user can exchange for services with credit and generate receipt at the same time.
+When user exceeds its credit cap, service provider stops.

+**Credit Mediator**
+For nodes without direct contact, mediator node, or agent can be used to mediate the credit exchange.
+It is also possible use other trusted media to facilitate the exchange, such as fiat, cryptocurrency or **group currency** mentioned in 2nd part.
+### Part 2
+<a href="./GongShi.md"> Orgnization and Consensus</a>